BlockchainCommons/lifehash.info/README.md

 ## Gordian Principles

-**LifeHash** is a reference specification meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
+**LifeHash** is a specification meant to display the [Gordian Principles](https://github.com/BlockchainCommons/Gordian#gordian-principles), which are philosophical and technical underpinnings to Blockchain Commons' Gordian technology.
 This includes:

 * **Independence.** LifeHash allows you to personally verify data, rather than depending entirely on applications.
 * **Privacy.** LifeHash improves your privacy by allowing identification through [functional identity](https://github.com/WebOfTrustInfo/rwot9-prague/blob/master/topics-and-advance-readings/functional-identity-primer.md).
-* **Resilience.** LifeHash helps to protect from scams built on fake data.
+* **Resilience.** LifeHash helps to protect from scams built on unverified fake data.
 * **Openness.** LifeHash is an open specification.

 ## Installation Instructions